World Backgammon Federation

-The World Backgammon Federation (WBGF), formerly the European Backgammon Federation (EUBGF) until 2018, is the international body established to support and promote the tables game of backgammon worldwide.
+The World Backgammon Federation (WBGF), formerly the European Backgammon Federation (EUBGF) until 2018, is the international body established to support and promote the table game of backgammon worldwide.

-Their functions include the regulation of competition rules worldwide, the assessment and ranking of players and the establishment of regional governing bodies.
+Their functions include the regulation of competition rules worldwide, the assessment and ranking of players and the establishment of regional governing bodies, and hosting tournaments internationally.
 Among their objectives is the legal recognition of backgammon as a mind sport at national and international levels.

+According to their website their objectives consist of developing, improving, expanding, and promoting backgammon worldwide, uniting member federations and strengthening international cooperation, organizing and regulating global competitions, safeguarding the interests of members and represent them internationally, building common systems for rules, rankings and ethics, encouraging new national federations where none exist, upholding fair play, respect, and non discrimination in sports.

 The WBGF is based in Schwaz, Austria.